 Some different types of arrests records in North Carolina are:

 North Carolina's Public Health Department is the government agency tasked with preserving all vital records for the state.
 They keep the following records on hand so you can obtain copies:

 You may request certified copies in person, online, or through the mail.

 Along with criminal, court, arrest, and vital records, other types of public records you can find in the state of North Carolina include, but are not limited to:

 In North Carolina, some government records or portions of records are not publicly accessible.
 Some examples from the North Carolina General Statutes Chapter 132 are:

 "(a) Confidential Communications. - Public records, as defined in G.S.
-132-1 , shall not include written communications (and copies thereof) to any public board, council, commission or other governmental body of the State or of any county, municipality or other political subdivision or unit of government, made within the scope of the attorney-client relationship by any attorney-at-law serving any such governmental body, concerning any claim against or on behalf of the governmental body or the governmental entity for which such body acts, or concerning the prosecution, defense, settlement or litigation of any judicial action, or any administrative or other type of proceeding to which the governmental body is a party or by which it is or may be directly affected.
+132-1, shall not include written communications (and copies thereof) to any public board, council, commission, or other governmental body of the State or of any county, municipality or other political subdivision or unit of government, made within the scope of the attorney-client relationship by any attorney-at-law serving any such governmental body, concerning any claim against or on behalf of the governmental body or the governmental entity for which such body acts, or concerning the prosecution, defense, settlement or litigation of any judicial action, or any administrative or another type of proceeding to which the governmental body is a party or by which it is or may be directly affected.